Select The True Statements About Hydrocarbons

 • Truth Value: True.

 Alkanes, in particular, can undergo substitution reactions, especially halogenation, where a hydrogen atom is replaced by a halogen atom (e.g., chlorine or bromine).
-These reactions typically require the presence of light or heat to initiate the reaction.
-Statement 17: The carbon-carbon bonds in benzene are all the same length.
+Which means these reactions typically require the presence of light or heat to initiate the reaction. **Statement 17: The carbon-carbon bonds in benzene are all the same length That's the part that actually makes a difference..

 • Truth Value: True.